gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 ![](../../images/n_gosh_web_account_3_2_2_google_password.jpg)

-Specify the email address that is convenient for you to work with GOSH.
+Specify the e-mail address that is convenient for you to work with GOSH.

 Then choose your username in GOSH. **This will be your unique cryptographic identifier in GOSH.**

 !!!
 Danger
-    **Please note that after creating your username it will be impossible to change it in the future.**
+    **Please note that after creating your username, it will be impossible to change it in the future.**

-if your username is already taken, please choose another one.
+If your desired username is already taken, please choose another one.

 !!! warning
     The username must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`